BCAlirezaIT/Sprout/README.md

 * Alireza
 * Hi my name is Sean.
 I'm excited about this project because ABCDEFGHIJKLMNOPQRSTUVWXYZ
 * Isaiah
+    Hi!
+My name is Isaiah and I hope to contribute to this project to tackle a real on-going problem, and to also practice UI/UX design.
 * Vincent

 ## 3. Technologies and Resources Used